 An Amazing Million Dollar Day for Scouting

-Nearly 550 supporters attended Million Dollar Day for Scouting - two breakfasts and a virtual lunch designed to raise $1 million to launch the annual fundraising campaign.
-This year, participants saw a snapshot of Scouting’s impact on youth as they shared fellowship and made their 2022 contributions.
+Over 550 volunteers, donors, and community advocates attended Million Dollar Day for Scouting - two breakfasts designed to raise $1 million and launch the annual fundraising campaign.
+This year, participants saw a snapshot of Scouting’s impact on youth as they shared fellowship and made their contributions to .

-Highlights of the in-person breakfasts also included the presentation of the Scoutmaster of Philanthropy Awards to Jack Piepel at St. Paul and Warren and Mary Lynn Staley at Fort Snelling for their roles in growing community support for Scouting, the inspiration of Life Scout Mitchell of Troop 9196 singing the National Anthem, and the awarding of the Medal of Merit Award to Gus Notsch for saving a three-year-old girl from drowning.
+Highlights of the breakfasts also included the presentation of the Scoutmaster of Philanthropy Awards to Hugh and Marilyn Madsen at St. Paul and Bill and Kay Davies at Fort Snelling for their roles in growing community support for Scouting, the inspiration of Life Scout Mitchell of Troop 9196 singing the National Anthem, and the awarding of the Medal of Merit Award to Braeden Pruitt for his younger sister from anaphylactic shock.

 If you’d like to view the pictures taken at the in-person events, please visit: